hazrmard/DMHaloAnalysis/README.md

 ## Usage

 #### Snapshot
 `snapshot.py` plots the positions of all halos on an area corresponding to the simulation box size.
-Output is a ong file with the redshift number superimposed on the image.
+Output is a png file with the redshift number superimposed on the image.
 ```
 > python snapshot.py -h     # gives list of arguments and defaults
 > python snapshot.py -p DIRPATH -n NPROCS -o OUTDIR -r RESOLUTION -z 0-padding